rightscale/policies/README.md

 **Scheduling when the policy runs**
 To control the frequency that the policy CAT runs, you should [create a schedule and associate it with the CAT](http://docs.rightscale.com/ss/guides/ss_creating_schedules.html) in RightScale Self-Service.

+Specify the days of the week that you want the CAT to run.
+For example, if you want the policy CAT to run once a week on Monday, specify a schedule of only Monday.
+For the hours you should specify approximately a 30 minute time window for the policy CAT to complete.
+(It should take less than 15 minutes to run).

 ###Long Running Instances